Session Initiation Protocol (SIP): Everything You Need To Know

 Session Initiation Protocol is at the heart of unified communications (UC) solutions, which integrate various communication channels and tools into a single platform.
 UCaaS solutions streamline communications, increasing employee productivity by 32%.3

-SIP vs. VoIP: What’s the Difference?
+SIP vs. VoIP: What’s The Difference?

 When searching for a modern business communications system, the terms SIP and VoIP come up often.
 While these technologies have similarities and are used together in many cases, it’s important to note that they aren’t identical.